akshitsethi/maintenance-mode-coming-soon/src/readme.txt

 1. Upload `classic-coming-soon-maintenance-mode` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to 'Classic Coming Soon & Maintenance Mode' options under the 'Settings' menu.
+3. Go to 'Maintenance Mode & Coming Soon' options under the 'Settings' menu.
 4. Configure the plugin and start enjoying it.